MkDay/Post-Collection/prevent-default-vs-return-false.md

   return true;
 }

-btn.addEventListener('click', preventSubmit);
+btn.addEventListener('click', preventSubmitCustom);

 ```

-This code makes no sense and no effect when it adds to an event listener since by default, the listener (callback function) ignores its return values if there is any.
+This code makes no sense and no effect when it adds to an event listener.
 So it seems our `.preventDefault()` cannot stop that default behavior too.

 However, you can still use inline onclick to handle the click event.
 In this way it will work.